Attraction of the Week: Southern California’s Marvin Braude Bike Trail

 The Santa Monica Pier

 The historic Santa Monica Pier opened back in September of 1909.
 Attractions include Pacific Park (an amusement park featuring a roller coaster, rides, and carnival games), an aquarium, an antique carousel, and several restaurants and bars.
-The highlight is definitely the roller coaster, which is worth the small admission fee.
+The must-do here is definitely a ride on the iconic roller coaster, which is worth the small admission fee.
 The panoramic views of the coast are amazing.

 There are plenty of interesting things to see & do including a chance to take a picture holding a snake & other bizarre photo opps.